theislab/paperbee/paper/paper.md

 # Deployment

-On GitHub, we provide comprehensive instructions for setting up PaperBee[@papersbee_github], which have been successfully tested by independent users in different laboratories.
+On GitHub, we provide comprehensive instructions for setting up PaperBee[@paperbee_github], which have been successfully tested by independent users in different laboratories.
 Briefly, users need to:

 1. Set up a search query.
 This is identical to a query researchers normally use for finding papers using tools such as Google Scholar.
 We recommend making it broad and including synonyms to avoid missing relevant papers, and splitting keywords into two parts: domain-based and methods-based.
 Here is an example query for a user interested in computational analysis of image-based cell profiling: